Licences for using parks and beaches

 Activities must not occur:

-- within 50 metres of residential housing or tourist and visitor accommodation unless exceptional circumstances apply
+• within 50 metres of residential housing or tourist and visitor accommodation unless exceptional circumstances apply

-- within 10 metres of playgrounds or park equipment such as shelter sheds
+• within 10 metres of playgrounds or park equipment such as shelter sheds

-- within 100 metres of flagged areas on a beach
+• within 100 metres of flagged areas on a beach

-- in ecologically sensitive locations such as natural coastal areas and sand dunes.
+• in ecologically sensitive locations such as natural coastal areas and sand dunes.

 Surf schools

-As a commercial activity, Surf School operators require a licence for areas zoned RE1 Public Recreation(PDF, 2MB).
-All other beach and surrounding areas that are not zoned RE1 will require a Development Application to be lodged with Council's Development Assessment Unit.
+As a commercial activity, Surf School operators require a licence to operate on Tweed Shire beaches.
+Licences apply to areas zoned RE1 Public Recreation and Open Space 6(a) and any adjacent unzoned beaches(PDF, 2MB).
+All other beaches and surrounding areas that are zoned otherwise will require a Development Application to be lodged with Council's Development Assessment Unit.

 There is a weekly fee to operate a surf school which requires advanced monthly payments.
-Refer to Council's fees and payments
+Refer to Council's Fees and payments pages 88/89.
+Surf school operators will receive a monthly invoice from Tweed Shire Council.

-Requirements to operate a surf school must hold current and maintain:
+A surf school must hold current and maintain:

-Note: If the insurance or a qualification expires during a licenced period then a copy of the renewed certificate/s will be required to ensure the licence remains valid.
+Note: If the insurance or a qualification expires during a licenced period a copy of the renewed certificate/s will be required to ensure the licence remains valid.

-For more information contact Council's Open Space Officer on 02 6670 2400.
+For more information contact Council's Parks and Active Communities Unit on 02 6670 2400.

 Non motorised water recreation businesses policy

-See Non Motorised Water Recreation Businesses(PDF, 246KB)
+See Non Motorised Water Recreation Businesses(PDF, 310KB)

 The policy explains when a non motorised water recreation business needs development consent from Council.